Some of the most important facts on the label are:

 The amount of fat included in each serving (in grams).

 To reduce the risk of heart disease, try to keep saturated fat low.
-Select items that contain no or small amounts of saturated fat (< than 4 grams per serving for an entree).
+Select items that contain no or small amounts of saturated fat (less than 4 grams per serving for an entree).

 Trans fats increase the risk for heart disease and should be avoided.
 Select items that contain zero trans fat.
 You need to also read the Ingredients.
 If you see "partially hydrogenated vegetable oil/shortening" in the list of ingredients, then the product contains some trans fats.